How the ARR is used

 Credits are added to the requirements (e.g., 120 Graduation Credits, 45 residence credits, etc.) only after a semester has been completed and grades earned.
 Transfer credits count toward requirement totals at the end of the term in which they were transferred (i.e., credits for a course that says “Transferred to Term Fall 2011” on the transcript will not appear in the credit totals until the end of that term).
 NOTE: Remedial 0-level courses such as Math 011 do not count toward graduation.

-The Admissions Office evaluates courses taken at other institutions.
+The Office of the University Registrar evaluates courses taken at other institutions.
 The International Programs Office evaluates courses taken abroad on exchange.
 They will either assign a transfer course an exact UMass equivalent or, if there is no direct equivalent at UMass, assign it a generic equivalent.
 They also decide whether a generic course should be assigned General Education credit.
 Generic courses will not satisfy major requirements on the Academic Requirements Report unless your advisor sends a Student Exception Form to the Registrar's Office.

 High school courses